apelicano/power-consumption/README.md

    Use the dropdown to choose an appliance, or enter a custom power rating.

 2. **Enter Parameters:**
-   Fill in the power rating (W), operating hours per day, number of days per month, and the electricity rate (PHP per kWh).
+   Fill in the power rating (W), operating hours per day, number of days per month, and the electricity rate (₱ per kWh).

 3. **Calculate:**
    Click the “Calculate” button to view your device’s daily and monthly energy consumption as well as the cost.